 About the Action Learning Projects

+The AiA program focuses on assessment, which we believe is rooted in identifying important questions about student learning/success, designing assessments that yield information about library contributions, and taking action based on what has been uncovered.
 All action learning projects should go beyond use and satisfaction and examine questions of impact and outcomes.
 For some teams the projects may be a first step in examining what impact the library may have on student learning and success.
 Work will represent an initial step or pilot project through which teams will learn more, move to action, and take a deeper look at a particular area of interest.
 Teams undertaking “seed” projects of this type will begin an effort that will result in a longer term commitment on campus in the future.
 For other teams, a previous assessment activity may have raised questions for further exploration.
 Therefore, some projects will move beyond describing what type of impact is occurring (or not occurring) and take a deeper look into how the library creates an impact on students.
 Not all projects will demonstrate that there is in fact a library impact, and key criteria for “success” will be different.
 Developing and implementing a project as part of the AiA program will engender learning, spur action, and build capacity for continued work in this area.

-Some potential action learning project topics that applicants may propose could include:
+Other potential action learning project topics that applicants may propose could include:

 - What is the relationship between use of library-provided electronic journals and the rate/speed of degree completion for chemistry graduate students?